papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 ## Configuration Files

 The network configuration can be given in either `json` or `toml` format.
-Zombienet repository also provides a [folder with some examples](https://github.com/paritytech/zombienet/tree/main/examples){target=_blank} of configuration files that can be used as a reference.
+The Zombienet repository also provides a [folder with some examples](https://github.com/paritytech/zombienet/tree/main/examples){target=_blank} of configuration files that can be used as a reference.

 !!! note
     Each section may include provider-specific keys that are not recognized by other providers.
 For example, if you use the local provider, any references to images for nodes will be disregarded.